VladimirTechMan/salsa-format-spec/README.md

   JSON Name  |JSON Type| Description
  ------------|---------|------------
+ "packets"   | array   | Required.
+An array of objects of type "packet", where each object represents a logged signaling protocol packet.
  "version"   | string  | Required.
 Version number of the SALSA format used for the given file.
  "creator"   | object  | Optional.
 An object of type creator that contains the information about SALSA file creator.
  "startedDateTime" | string | Optional.
 The timestamp of the moment when the packet logging activity actually started.
 The value is formatted according to a subset of formats defined in ISO 8601 (*see details below*).